From Jar to native cross-platform Java with pipeline

 Electron

-My app previously used the browser for rendering its UI.
+My app previously used the browser for rendering its UI (opened a browser tab at localhost).
 While a valid offloading approach, it creates more friction for users.
 I used the opportunity and integrated Electron.
-As you will see, Electron-related tools bring convenient functions for distribution.
+Electron-related tools bring even more convenient functions for distribution.

-Electron integration means some new files and package.json additions.
-First, the electron-builder I use, and its alternative electron forge, need the following in package.json .
+Electron requires some new files and package.json additions.
+First, the electron-builder I use, and its alternative electron forge, need the following in package.json:

 "author": "BLCK",